Purple Sock Day logo with purple sock as the L in purple.

 SHANI

-Shani Dhanda is an award-winning disability specialist and entrepreneur, listed as one of the UK's most influential disabled people.
+Shani Dhanda is an award-winning disability specialist & entrepreneur, listed as one of the UK's most influential disabled people.
 She is the founder of The Diversability Card, the UK’s first official discount card for disabled people.
-Shani also founded the Asian Disability Network and the Asian Woman Festival.
+Shani also founded the Asian Disability Network & the Asian Woman Festival.

 A picture of Josh smiling and looking into the camera, whilst in his wheelchair.